An Introduction to String Diagrams for Computer Scientists: The Case for String Diagrams

 \paragraph{String Diagrams: The Best of Both Worlds} String diagrams originate in the abstract mathematical framework of \emph{category theory}, as a pictorial notation to describe the morphisms in a monoidal category.
 However, over the past three decades their use has expanded significantly in computer science and related fields, extending way beyond their initial purpose.

 What makes string diagrams so appealing is their dual nature.
 Just like graphical models, they are a \emph{pictorial} formalism: we can specify and reason about a string diagram as if it was a graph, with nodes and edges.
-However, just like programming languages, string diagrams may be specified and analysed as a formal \emph{syntax}: we can think of the graphs they allow as made of elementary components (akin to the gates of a circuits, but a lot more general than that), composed via syntactically defined operations.
+However, just like programming languages, string diagrams may be also regarded as a formal \emph{syntax}; we can think of them as made of elementary components (akin to the gates of a circuit, but a lot more general than that), composed via syntactically defined operations.

-Remarkably, understanding string diagrams as syntactically defined objects does not require switching to a different (textual) formalism: the graphical representation itself \emph{is} made of syntax.
+Remarkably, understanding string diagrams as syntactically defined objects does not require switching to a different (textual) formalism---the graphical representation itself \emph{is} made of syntax.
 The theory of monoidal categories provides a rigorous formalisation of how to switch between the combinatorial and the syntactic perspective on string diagrams, as well as a rich framework to investigate their semantics and algebraic properties.
-Indeed, like programming languages, or the syntax of an algebraic theory, we can assign a semantics to diagrams in a compositional way.
+Indeed, like programming languages, we can assign a semantics to string diagrams compositionally, as a \emph{functor} between categories.
 This gives a modular way to specify and reason about the behaviour of the models that they represent.

-\paragraph{String Diagrams in Contemporary Research} Building on this duality of representation, string diagrams have been mainly used in two opposite manners: as a way to reason about graphical models syntactically, and as a way to reason about (textual) formal languages in a more visual, resource-sensitive manner.
+\paragraph{String Diagrams in Contemporary Research} Thanks to their versatility, string diagrams are increasingly adopted as a reasoning tool by scientists across various research fields.
+We may identify two major trends in the use of string diagrams: as a way to reason about graphical models syntactically, and as a way to reason about (textual) formal languages in a more visual, resource-sensitive manner.